ChristophePichaud/UltraFluidModeler/README.md

 Modeler2 : drawing tool with Import Assembly .NET for visualizating types from an assembly.
 Using C++/CLR switch.
 Version 2017

 Modeler3 : drawing tool with no features discussed above.
 Version 2018.
 New features will be inserted  in this version.

+Look at the wiki to see a screen shot.